HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 cannot be solved on closed form and discuss numerical approaches to finding the solution.

+_Calibration of the local volatility function (Lykke Rasmussen)_

+In this talk we present the results of a study and comparison of 5 different methods for calibrating local volatility functions.

 #### Participants

 | Name | Dec 10 | Dinner Dec 10 | Dec 11 | Room |